 i knew from previous surgeries that i tend to be extremely nauseous as soon as I wake up from surgery, so they gave me a patch that went behind my ear to wear post-surgery and up to three days. the only bad side effect was the fact that it makes you extremely thirsty, i drank so much water and therefore was making a ton of trips to the bathroom.

-for three days i slept, ate lots of applesauce, took my medicine, drank so much water, and for exercise (because they want you to move around some each day) i would make about 15 trips a day/night to the bathroom! it was ridiculous. so by day three i figured I was feeling much better and decided to take off the patch. i remember having a great morning, I felt alert, i had oatmeal and then my sister brought me pinkberry and about an hour later, the nausea came. i’ve heard other people have this issue when they go under. it doesn’t have anything to do with having my specific surgery but i wanted to share it with you all in case, it’s a normal side effect and honestly it’s probably best for your body to reject whatever it doesn’t need (medicine-wise).
+For three days I slept, ate lots of applesauce, took my medicine, drank so much water, and for exercise (because they want you to move around some each day) I would make about 15 trips a day/night to the bathroom!
+It was ridiculous. so by day three, I figured I was feeling much better and decided to take off the patch.
+I remember having a great morning, I felt alert, I had oatmeal and then my sister brought me Pinkberry and about an hour later, nausea came.
+I’ve heard other people have this issue when they go under.
+It doesn’t have anything to do with having my specific surgery but I wanted to share it with you all in case, it’s a normal side effect and honestly, it’s probably best for your body to reject whatever it doesn’t need (medicine-wise).

-after the shower, i made my way down the stairs for the first time and hung out with the family. each day i felt better and better. one week post-op i had my first checkup. everything looked great and i had one drain removed and had to go back a few days later for the other one to come out. my poor sister was in the room with me when the first drain came out and it was one of the grossest things we both have witnessed. they basically cross the drains over to the other side of your body so it looks like a snake coming across your body under skin and out of the hole on the opposite side! they don’t stitch up the hole that is left open for the drains. they just put a bandage around it and it closes naturally. which i thought was pretty crazy.
+After the shower, I made my way down the stairs for the first time and hung out with the family.
+Each day I felt better and better.
+One week post-op I had my first checkup.
+Everything looked great and I had one drain removed and had to go back a few days later for the other one to come out.
+My poor sister was in the room with me when the first drain came out and it was one of the grossest things we both have witnessed.
+They basically cross the drains over to the other side of your body so it looks like a snake coming across your body under the skin and out of the hole on the opposite side!
+They don’t stitch up the hole that is left open for the drains.
+The doctor just puts a bandage on it and it closes naturally.
+Which i thought was pretty crazy.

-i couldn’t be happier with my results or my choice of doctor. i will forever have these scars but every day they are a reminder of me conquering my struggles with weight loss and they tell a wonderful story of success.
+I couldn’t be happier with my results or my choice of doctor.
+However, if you are after other recommendations then why don’t you check out something like these best plastic surgeons in denver 5280.
+I will forever have these scars but every day they are a reminder of me conquering my struggles with weight loss and they tell a wonderful story of success.